 If you are keen to find out more, then keep on reading!

-Paid landscaping services can be expensive if you use landscapers for frequent repairs, area maintenance or large areas.
+Paid landscaping services can be expensive if you use landscapers for frequent repairs, maintenance, or for landscaping large areas.
 But the benefit is that landscapers will usually provide landscaping mulch to help control weeds without additional landscaping material costs.

-They may also know which landscaping materials are best suited for your landscaped areas based on unique condition.
-Conditions like sun exposure, vegetation or moisture levels which might not matter much in other situations.
+They may also know which landscaping materials best suit your landscaped areas based on unique conditions.
+Conditions like sun exposure, vegetation or moisture levels might not matter much in other situations.

-Landscapers use decorative stones as landscaping mulch because they're easy to shape into beautifully landscaped beds.
-This type of mulch provide reasonable weed control compared to other landscaping material options.
-Plus, the stone's weight keeps them in place, so they don't blow away in high winds or wash away during heavy rains.
+Landscapers use decorative stones as landscaping mulch because they're easily shaped into beautifully landscaped beds.
+This mulch provides reasonable weed control compared to other landscaping material options.
+The stone's weight keeps them in place, so they don't blow away in high winds or wash away during heavy rains.

 Peat moss is a good landscaping mulch for this purpose, as it not only keeps the weeds down and makes your landscaping beautiful but adds nutrients to your soil that can improve plant growth.
 It also stays where you put it and isn't prone to wind and water damage like other landscaping material choices.